rubenvannieuwpoort/posts/the-euler-lagrange-equation.md

 The Euler-Lagrange equation follows after adding $\frac{\text{d}}{\text{d}x}\frac{\partial L}{\partial f'}$ to both sides.
 $\square$

 If the integrand $L(f, f', x)$ does not depend on $f$ or on $x$, the Euler-Lagrange equation can be simplified.
-Let's first consider the case where the integrand does not depend on $f$:
+Let’s first consider the case where the integrand does not depend on $f$:

 **Corollary**: *Consider the functional*
 $$ I(f) = \int_a^b L(f', x)\ \text{d}x $$